 - The maximum price customers are willing to pay

 You’ll be able to forecast other aspects of your business based on your research, such as your cash flow cycle, gross margin, and customer buying habits.

 Suggested Read: How to Start a Tech Startup with no Money (or Experience)?

 7. Put Your Research Into Practice

-Conducting market research may appear to be a difficult task, but it will benefit your company in the long run.
+Conducting market research for startup may appear to be a difficult task, but it will benefit your company in the long run.

 Sure, you’ll devote a significant amount of time to your research.
 It is, however, well worth the effort.
 Don’t let all of your hard work go in vain.
 Put your research into practice.